 Just as a cat may appear as a monster at foot level, so a challenge may appear to some in the body of Christ as a terrible demon that is about to devour everything that is good.
 But to others, the same problem is just an opportunity to express love.

 Just as the feet and knee videos can’t see over a waist-high wall, some members in the body of Christ may say, “We’re just not meant to understand these things.”

 Perhaps some of our theological differences are not so much in disagreement with each other as they are differences of perspective in looking at the same thing.

-As I have matured in Christ I, have come to love all members of the body of believers, even if I radically disagree with some of their theology.
-I can appreciate that they are part of the whole and am grateful for them.
+But as I have matured in Christ I, have come to love all members of the body of believers, even if I radically disagree with some of their theology.
+I can still appreciate that they are part of the whole.

 But isn’t that how many Christians think?
 They know they are sincere Christians and falsely assume everyone must be just like them in order to be Christian.
 They have defined “Christian” as being the right hand.
 They even have their suspicions of the left hand: “I mean really, they have everything backwards.”